GArdennes/google-globe-trends/readme.md

 - **Legends appended to globe visualisation**: Provide an icon tray for easy reading and intepretation of SDG tree map.
 (07/01/2025)
 - **Amend data query**: Fetch data on country statistics and SDG performance.
 (08/01/2025)
 - **Learning to use the tree map visual**: Complete the tutorials on implementing the chartjs package for tree map charts.
 (10/01/2025), (13/01/2025)
+- **Visualise for each country the tree map**: The profile of each country should be illustrated with SDG chart.
+(14/01/2025)

 ## Getting Started